Ultimatum game: Finite Horizon

-However, only the last Nash equilibrium satisfies a more restrictive equilibrium concept, subgame perfection.
-The above game can be viewed as having two subgames: the subgame where the proposer makes a fair offer, and the subgame where the proposer makes an unfair offer.
-A perfect-subgame equilibrium occurs when there are Nash Equilibria in every subgame, that players have no incentive to deviate from.
-The theory relies on the assumption that players are rational and utility maximising.
-In both subgames, it benefits the responder to accept the offer.
-So, the first two Nash equilibria above are not subgame perfect: the responder can choose a better strategy for one of the subgames.
+In a non-repeated or finite-horizon ultimatum game, the first Nash equilibria (unfair offer, always accept) are the only that satisfy a stricter condition called subgame perfection equilibrium (SPE).
+The game can be viewed as having two subgames that repeat themselves: the subgame where the proposer makes a fair offer, and the subgame where the proposer makes an unfair offer.
+An SPE occurs when there are Nash Equilibria in every subgame, that players have no incentive to deviate from.
+Using backward induction, we see that in the final stage, the responder will always accept any offer.
+Therefore, in previous stages, the proposer will always offer the minimum amount.
+Thus, the responder's threat to reject unfair offers in the second Nash equilibrium is not credible in a finite setting.